Are you prepared for the disappearance of LIBOR?

 Although everyone is still waiting for firm guidance on what happens next, it is important to take preemptive steps.
 Start reviewing your inventory of loan documents and loan abstracts to get a clear picture of which properties could be affected by the phasing out of LIBOR in 2021.
 Some of the key provisions that rely on LIBOR include Illegality Clauses, Inability to Determine Rates Clauses and Increased Costs Clauses.

-The good news is that companies do have ample time to prepare.
+The good news is that companies do have ample time to prepare for the arrival of libor alternatives.
 In addition, if you have documents with LIBOR language, there are resources that can help you manage the transition away from LIBOR.
 CREModels regularly reviews loan documentation and performs sensitivity analysis for pre- and post-LIBOR instruments and their affects to the underlying collateral cash flows.

 EDITOR’S NOTE: See our update on this topic: “Libor Replacements in Real Estate: Introducing SOFR“